About Us

 1932-2023

-“It’s Dodie Brown, who was director of the St. Peter’s choir for 35 years.
-Dodie is among a small handful of local actors who have achieved national recognition and who never fails to elicit spontaneous applause when they first come on stage.
+“It was Dodie Brown, who served as director of the St. Peter’s choir for 35 years.
+She was among a small handful of local actors who achieved national recognition and never failed to elicit spontaneous applause the moment she stepped on stage.

-Dodie has worked with luminaries in the theatre for many, many years and is loved by audiences and critics alike.
-She and (husband) Bud have been members of St. Peters since the church was built – or close to that time.
-Dodie and Bud are devout Christians and Dodie is a natural-born caregiver and mentor to anyone who needs her cheerful, upbeat and brilliant intervention.”
+Dodie worked with luminaries of the theatre for many years and was loved by audiences and critics alike.
+She and her husband, Bud, had been members of St. Peter’s since the church was built—or very close to it.
+Both were devoted in their faith, and Dodie was a natural-born caregiver and mentor to anyone in need of her cheerful, upbeat, and insightful guidance.”

-“I have tricks,” Dodie smiles, just a little slyly...
+“I have tricks,” Dodie would say, smiling just a little slyly.